 Why Big Sur?

-Over the years, Apple has done a great job of not leaking the name of the next version of macOS prior to the announcement.
-It's track record of keeping quiet continued with the launch of macOS X.
+Over the years, Apple has done a great job of not leaking the name of the newest version of macOS.
+This year, it once again kept quiet before the official macOS 11 Big Sur announcement.

 Lots to see

 Which macOS Big Sur features are you most excited about seeing?

 We may earn a commission for purchases using our links.
 Learn more.

 Unread 2.4 brings improved widgets and a re-worked interface

 RSS is far from dead and Unread is one of the best ways to read your feeds.
 Unread 2.4 makes it even better!

 Meet Addy and Michael in the latest 'Stillwater' Apple TV+ trailer

 The wise panda is always helping his friends and this trailer is all about them.